How is the procedure performed?

 Stiffness: This is uncommon following injury and surgery.
 In most instances it will resolve as you start moving the arm with the aid of physiotherapy.

 Implant related symptoms: Metal implants may occasionally irritate the skin, the soft tissues or sometimes lead to aching in cold weather.
 Some patients may find it uncomfortable to carry shoulder bags or backpacks owing to the straps rubbing on the scar.
-If these symptoms are troublesome, removal of the plate and screws may be considered, but this is usually deferred until 12 months after surgery.
+If these symptoms are troublesome, removal of the plate and screws may be considered, but this is usually deferred until at least 12 months after surgery.

 Following the procedure the surgical wound is covered with a shower-proof dressing.
 The dressing should be left undisturbed as far as possible for 14 days.
 If the dressing is removed for any reason they should be replaced with similar dressing or waterproof plaster.
 Prior to discharge from hospital a physiotherapist will provide instructions about looking after the shoulder.
 You will be advised to protect the shoulder by wearing a sling for 4 weeks and intermittently performing movements of the shoulder within certain limits.
 After 4 weeks you may stop wearing the sling and will be allowed to move the shoulder actively through a greater range.
 You may resume driving at 2 weeks.
 Strengthening exercises are started after 12 weeks.
 Vigorous use of the arm or lifting heavy objects should be avoided for at least 3 months.
 Outpatient physiotherapy will be arranged and may need to be continued for 6-12 months.
 For further information on rehab click here.